Want to know more?

 Invest & Fund only places propositions onto the marketplace that we believe will be funded, and to date all of the loans that have been posted on our Lending Marketplace have been successfully funded.
 However, in the unlikely event that a subsequent drawdown is not fully subscribed, this is likely to require a Borrower to increase their own equity in the project, restructure the drawdown or seek an alternative source of finance.

-Loans and drawdowns will not go ahead if Invest & Fund’s Credit Assessment Group (CAG) does not give its approval.
-CAG sees loans from an early stage so will already be familiar with a loan prior to reviewing for final sign-off.
-CAG may ask for additional information or evidence to mitigate a specific concern, but if a development is not progressing as it should do or places our Lenders at unacceptable risk then a drawdown may not be sanctioned.
+Loans and drawdowns will not go ahead if Invest & Fund’s Head of Credit does not give his approval.
+The Head of Credit sees loans from an early stage so will already be familiar with a loan prior to reviewing for final sign-off.
+The Head of Credit may ask for additional information or evidence to mitigate a specific concern, but if a development is not progressing as it should do or places our Lenders at unacceptable risk then a drawdown may not be sanctioned.

 As the name suggests a Whole Loan Lender is a Lender that provides all of the funding on a loan facility, no matter whether there is/are single or multiple drawdowns.
 Whole Loan Lenders have the right to use their own trustees to hold the security, to be the Lender of record and are able to exercise step-in rights should a Borrower breach any covenants.